mjollnir14/defichain-prometheus-exporter/README.md

 An exporter setup as a scrape target may be local or remote.
 Prometheus is a great backend for a visualization and analytics software such as [Grafana](https://grafana.com).

+### Setup

+Be sure to change path to your defi-cli binary inside defid-monitor.py (DEFICHAIN_CLI_PATH var)

 ### Testing and requirements

-To see it in action, run `defid-monitor.py` and navigate to http://127.0.0.1:8334 in your browser.
+To see it in action, run `python defid-monitor.py` and navigate to http://127.0.0.1:8334 in your browser.

 Ensure that `prometheus_client` is installed via pip.
 If you're using Python 2, then the `whichcraft` module is another requirement.